-IFRS 9 uses a single approach to determine whether a financial asset is classified and measured at amortized cost or at fair value.
+The Company recognizes financial assets when it becomes party to the contractual provisions of the instrument.
 The classification and measurement of financial assets is based on the Company's business models for managing its financial assets and whether the contractual cash flows represent solely payments of principal and interest ("SPPI").
 Financial assets are initially measured at fair value and are subsequently measured at either (i) amortized cost; (ii) fair value through other comprehensive income, or (iii) at fair value through profit or loss.